AmilMasic/typescript-learning/notes.md

 - read on datatypes for TypeScript
 - what is void
 - we need to define the types when working with the DOM, since TS doesn't have access to the markup.
+- typescript has private, we can use it to make properties invisible
+- read more about static, readonly